talkdkg/atlassian_stack/README.md

 This project shows how you can set up:

-Atlassian JIRA,CROWD, CONFLUENCE with Apache as reverse proxy over SSL using Postgres databsse and docker images.
+Atlassian JIRA,CROWD, CONFLUENCE with Apache as reverse proxy over SSL using Postgres database and docker images.